Oops! Something went wrong while submitting the form

 That’s where experiences come in.
 Among the many reasons why experiences are more valuable than material things, here are our Top 4:

 An experience by nature is more fleeting - It could be as short as a sunset, or going skydiving, which might only technically last a few minutes.
 But because they are so fleeting and infrequent, we actually tend to value them more.
 Experiences are so powerful that our minds find reasons to turn even bad experiences into positive ones by reframing them as a chance to grow, or proof of our ability to overcome adversity.
 It’s why we experience nostalgia.
 Giving your employees the gift of a positive experience associates their enjoyment with your company, which increases happiness much more than a cash or gift card reward would.
-Browse Blueboard’s most popular experiential employee rewards here (5-star massage, concert tickets, or guitar lessons to name a few).
+Browse Blueboard’s most popular experiential employee rewards here (gifts for employees include 5-star massage, concert tickets, or guitar lessons to name a few).

 We enjoy telling the story - We find that one of the best benefits of experiences is that they’re inherently shareable - you’ll find it’s much more interesting and comfortable to tell stories about your recent vacation, trying your hand at pottery or golf, vs. going on about your most recent shopping trip.
 Experiences also offer high social currency - i.e. a photo or video that will blow up your Instagram or Facebook feed - extremely effective and valuable with millennial and Gen Z employee segments.
 Wait, who is Gen Z?
 The newest generational group entering the workforce this coming June 2017; get to know them better in this blog post.